Flip Dynamics for Sampling Colorings: Improving $(11/6-\epsilon)$ Using a Simple Metric: Coupling Analysis

 \end{lemma}

-Finally, this last lemma handles the case when all neighbors of color $c$ are multiblocked.
+Finally, the following lemma handles the case when all neighbors of color $c \in \colorList{v^*}$ are multiblocked.
 Since none of these cases will be affected by the new metric, it will be enough to bound the expected change in Hamming distance.

-\begin{lemma} If \cref{flip-properties} hold and $\degree{\geq2}{t,c}{v^*}= \degree{}{t,c}{v^*}$ then
+\begin{lemma} If \cref{flip-properties} hold, $c \in \colorList{v^*}$, and $\degree{\geq2}{t,c}{v^*}= \degree{}{t,c}{v^*}$ then

 \end{lemma}

 \Cref{lem:all_multiblocked,lem:all_singly_blocked,lem:all_unblocked,lem:extremal_cases} are proved in \Cref{sec:proofs}.
 We now prove the main result \Cref{thrm:ColoringBound}.